TomLiDev/mushroom-mapper/README.md

 #### Typography

-San's serif is used as the back-up font if FONT cannot be loaded for any reason.
+Lato is used as the standard font across the site.

 #### Imagery